qiyunzhu/woltka/doc/collapse.md

 It is important to highlight that one-to-many mapping may change some of the underlying statistical assumptions of downstream analyses.

 In the default mode, because one source may be collapsed into multiple targets, the total feature count per sample may be inflated, and the relative abundance of each feature may no longer correspond to that of the sequences assigned to it.
-In another word, this breaks the [compositionality](https://en.wikipedia.org/wiki/Compositional_data) of the data.
+In other words, this breaks the [compositionality](https://en.wikipedia.org/wiki/Compositional_data) of the data.

 How significantly this may impact an analysis depends on the relative frequency of multiple mappings found in the data, the biological relevance of the affected features, and the statistical nature of the analysis.